RobbenRoll/emgfit/docs/source/intro.rst

 designed to be user-friendly and offers automation features whenever reasonable while also supporting a large amount of flexibility and control for the user.
 Depending on the user's preferences an entire spectrum can be rapidly analyzed with only a few lines of code.
 Alternatively, various optional features are available to aid the user in a more rigorous analysis.
+The model functions and methods provided by emgfit could be useful for analyses of spectroscopic data from a variety of other fields.

 Amongst other features, the `emgfit` toolbox includes: